goyal-rohan/goyal-rohan.github.io/index.md

 ## About Me

-I am a first-year PhD student in the Theory of Computation Group at MIT, where I am extremely fortunate to be advised by [Yael Tauman Kalai](https://www.microsoft.com/en-us/research/people/yael/).
+I am a second-year PhD student in the Theory of Computation Group at MIT, where I am extremely fortunate to be advised by Yael Tauman Kalai.

 Before this, I did my BSc.(Hons) in Mathematics and Computer Science from [Chennai Mathematical Institute](https://www.cmi.ac.in/).
 During my undergrad, I was lucky enough to be advised by [Prahladh Harsha](https://www.tcs.tifr.res.in/~prahladh/) and [Mrinal Kumar](https://mrinalkr.bitbucket.io/).
-I also spent summmer 2024 in at [IRIF Paris](https://www.irif.fr/) working under [David Saulpic](https://www.normalesup.org/~saulpic/) on clustering algorithms.
+I also spent summer 2024 in at [IRIF Paris](https://www.irif.fr/) working under [David Saulpic](https://www.normalesup.org/~saulpic/) on clustering algorithms.

 ## Research Interests